-Previous research in computation-integrated physics classrooms has demonstrated that an important learning goal for teachers is for their students to develop positive dispositions towards computational thinking [206].
-In their study, Weller et al., produced a collection of teacherarticulated learning goals for computation-integrated physics learning.
+Previous research in computation-integrated physics classrooms has demonstrated that an important learning goal for teachers is for their students to foster high dispositions towards computational thinking [200].
+In their study, Weller et al, produced a collection of teacher-articulated learning goals for computation-integrated physics learning.
 They found that teachers, although not using specific terminology of dispositions, wanted their students to have a positive experience with computation, experience a reduction in the intimidation of physics, and have a sense of accomplishment when they work through computational activities.
-Building on this work, Weller et al. [76] developed an expansive computational learning goals framework, where they analyzed teacher-articulated learning goals and pointed out the importance to teachers of developing CT dispositions.
-The idea is that helping students develop CT dispositions can foster positive affect towards computation, making computation more accessible, less intimidating, and overall more of a positive learning experience for students.
+Building on this work, Weller et al's [76] developed an expansive computational learning goals framework, where they analyzed teacher-articulated learning goals to point out the importance to teachers of developing CT dispositions, as well as grit, resilience, and mindset.
+The idea is that helping students develop a positive affect towards computation can make computation more accessible, less intimidating, and overall more of a positive learning experience for students.
+Currently, teachers have no way of assessing the impact that their computational activities, and in turn the computational integration as a whole, is having on their students' dispositions.
+This study lays the groundwork for building an assessment that evaluates students' dispositions in computation-integrated physics, but first, we need to understand how the Pérez framework applies to a high school physics context and what dispositions look like in these classrooms.